SCENIC BUS RIDES

 The bus journey to the Peak is a scenic alternative to the Peak Tram and provides some exhilarating panoramic views along the journey both during daytime and night time.
 For best views sit on the right hand side of the bus.

 The journey time is about 40 minutes although frequent road works and slope works can cause delays.
 Services are operated by Citybus daily from 10am until just after midnight at a frequency of between 7 and 15 minutes depending on day and time.
 Between 6-15am and 9-50am the service starts at Exchange Square Bus Station instead of Central Ferry Piers.
-The one-way fare is HK$9.80.

 NO 6 EXCHANGE SQUARE TO STANLEY (VIA WONG NAI CHUNG GAP)